top of page

 Step 1: Petition Requirement

-Before the City conducts a study, at least two-thirds (2/3) of households in the proposed area must sign a petition.
+Before the City conducts a parking study, at least two-thirds (2/3) of households within the proposed area must sign a petition supporting the request.

 • One signature per household

-• Must be signed by an adult resident (owner or tenant)
+• The signer must be an adult resident (owner or tenant)

-• If the petition fails, the area cannot reapply for two years (unless traffic conditions significantly change)
+• If the petition does not meet the 2/3 threshold, the area may not reapply for two years (unless traffic conditions significantly change)

-This is a high threshold and is consistent with standards used for traffic calming programs.
+This is a high support threshold and is consistent with standards used for neighborhood traffic calming programs.

 Step 2: City Field Study

-• Whether parking occupancy exceeds approximately 75% of available spaces
+• Whether parking occupancy exceeds approximately 75% of available on-street spaces

-• Whether at least 25% of vehicles are not registered to residents of the proposed area
+• Whether at least 25% of vehicles observed are not registered to residents within the proposed area

-• Whether residents face an unreasonable parking burden
+• Whether residents are experiencing an unreasonable parking burden

-Only if both the petition and the study criteria are satisfied would the proposal move forward.
+Only if both the petition requirement and the study criteria are satisfied would the proposal move forward for consideration.

 Important Limitation: Commercial Adjacency